 Once upon a time, in a tiny island named Hispaniola, the music gods were allowed three days of feast to parade and show off their musical prowess.

-Three days of incessant dancing, abundant melodies, contagious laughter and beautiful vivid colors.
+Three days of incessant dancing, abundant melodies, appetizing food, contagious laughter and beautiful vivid colors.

 Over the years, a carnaval committee was created to orchestrate the yearly lavish event while suggesting a common theme to develop.
 Year after year, the recurring event grew harder to effectively manage.
 Despite no formal requirements on songs’s submission, the access to free streaming is a carnaval in itself.